blurrycontour/zuul-gerrit/doc/source/admin/components.rst

       The executor will observe system load and determine whether to accept more jobs every 30 seconds.

+   .. attr:: max_starting_builds
+      :default: None

+      An executor is accepting up to as many starting builds as defined by the :attr:`executor.load_multiplier` on systems with more than 4 CPU cores, and up to twice as many on systems with 4 or less CPU cores.
+E.g., on a system with 2 CPUs: 2 * 2.5 * 2 - up to 10 starting builds may run on such executor; on systems with 8 CPUs: 2.5 * 8 - up to 20 starting builds may run on such executor.

+      On systems with high CPU/vCPU count an executor may accept too many starting builds.
+This can be overwritten using this option providing a fixed number of maximum starting builds on an executor.

    .. attr:: min_avail_hdd
       :default: 5.0